Hello 2020! Cities ring in the new year around the world

 Vatican City

-Pope Francis kisses the baby Jesus during the "Te Deum" prayer for the year 2019 in Saint Peter's Basilica on Dec.
+Pope Francis kisses the baby Jesus during the "Te Deum" prayer for the year 2019 in Saint Peter's Basilica in Vatican City on Dec.
 31.

 Beijing

-The New Year's Eve countdown celebration at Shougang Industrial Park, one of the venues for the 2022 Olympics.
+The New Year's Eve countdown celebration at Shougang Industrial Park in Beijing, one of the venues for the 2022 Olympics.

 Singapore